yzixuan/yzixuan.github.io/process.md

 &nbsp;

-### 4. User Testing
+### 4. Usability Testing

-* I create a list of user tasks based on the prototype we created together
+* I create a list of tasks based on the prototype we created together, and get users to perform them
-* I help you conduct testing with your potential end users
+* I note where users have issues and successes with using the prototype
 * I go through all consolidated testing results and feedback with you, and we learn to make them better in future iterations